 Korean celebrities seem to look effortlessly good all the time, but the truth is they sacrifice and work a lot to keep up their beautiful appearances.
-When it comes to weight loss, there’s no shortcut to it: moderate eating and exercise is always the way to go.
+When it comes to weight loss, there’s no shortcut to it: moderate eating and exercise are always the way to go.
 But Korean actresses, singers, and influencers have shared their diet and exercising tips that may help us step up our routine and lose weight the healthy way.